kinnison/nixos-hosts/README.md

 Assuming you have followed the above and prepared the host configuration you desire, the installation process (messy though it is) is currently:

-1. Boot the ISO image built via `make iso`.
+1. Boot the ISO image built via `make iso` and ensure you have networking.
+This may involve running `sudo nmcli device wifi connect APNAME password PASSWORD`.
 2. Acquire a copy of this repository (trivially `git clone https://...`)
 3. Plug in your yubikey containing Daniel's GPG key and `cd nixos-hosts`.
 4. If you run `make help` you'll see this sequence, but you can help things